Research & Innovation

 Image of Stevens flood forecasting tool showing flood conditions in metro NYC areaThe Stevens Flood Advisory System forecasts storm surges

-The Stevens Flood Advisory System (SFAS), a free real-time resource accessible to the public, produces flood forecasts for the New Jersey and Metro New York coastal region.
+The Stevens Flood Advisory System (SFAS), a free real-time resource accessible to the public, produces four-day advance flood forecasts for the New Jersey and Metro New York coastal region.
 Not only does SFAS provide a central forecast, but it also shows the uncertainty in a given forecast, helping to convey the potential high-end (worst-case) consequences.

 Stevens has also operated the New Jersey Coastal Protection Technical Assistance Service since 1992, supporting efforts to cope with beach loss during strong storms.
 The university produces research on innovative approaches and technologies to protecting the coast such as so-called 'living shorelines' of natural materials including oyster reefs and coastal plantings.